gyrdym/ml_linalg/README.md

 `Float32x4Vector` or a `Float64x2Vector` instance via [Vector](https://github.com/gyrdym/ml_linalg/blob/master/lib/vector.dart) factory (see examples below).

 &nbsp;&nbsp;&nbsp;&nbsp;The vectors are immutable: once created, the vector cannot be changed.
-All the vector operations lead to creation of a new vector instance (of course, if an operation is supposed to return a `Vector`).
+All the vector operations lead to creation of a new vector instance (of course, if the operation is supposed to return a `Vector`).

 &nbsp;&nbsp;&nbsp;&nbsp;Both classes implement `Iterable<double>` interface, so it's possible to use them as regular iterable collections.